-- (1) Should I use the cartoons with or without words? - We advise to not use words to ensure quick and intuitive usage.
+1. Should I use the cartoons with or without words?

+We advise to not use words to ensure quick and intuitive usage.
 The cartoons have been developed and validated to be used without words.
-Verbal labels can be used when reporting results. - (2) For which target groups can I use the cartoons? - Pick-A-Mood was tested with a general population.
+Verbal labels can be used when reporting results.

+2. For which target groups can I use the cartoons?

+Pick-A-Mood was tested with a general population.
 In the validation study, 191 people participated, including 31 different nationalities, with people from various countries in Europe, Asia, Australia, South-America, Canada, and the Middle-East.
-Age ranged between 13 and 76 (mean = 34.9; SD = 13.0), and 47% were female.
+Age ranged between 13 and 76 (mean = 34,9; SD = 13,0), and 47% were female.
 Pick-A-Mood was not tested with children younger than 13 years old, nor with target groups who have difficulties with recognizing emotional expressions (e.g. due to medical reasons).
-For application with these participants, it is advised to test the applicability of the characters with a pilot study. - (3) When using the cartoons without text, how do I make sure participants have given them the intended meaning?
+For application with these participants, it is advised to test the applicability of the characters with a pilot study.
+Note that a version of Pick-A-Mood with senior characters (male and female) is available.
+Contact us if you want to use this version.

+3. When using the cartoons without text, how do I make sure participants have given them the intended meaning?

 The validation study showed that the expressions as presented by the visuals are interpreted in line with the intended meanings.
 Consequently, the visuals can be used without verbal labels.
 Note that all representations of affective states are 'fuzzy categories'.
 This means that there is some overlap between mood states and that interpretations of the expressions are slightly different between people.
 However, this does not only apply to the characters (and any other type of affective expression), but also to verbal labels or adjectives.
-Depending on your research aims (to add nuance to your research insights), you can consider asking respondents to provide labels for the expressions that they selected, either retrospectively or (if that does not interfere with the study flow) immediately after the selection.
+Depending on your research aims (to add nuance to your research insights), you can 4 consider asking respondents to provide labels for the expressions that they selected, either retrospectively or (if that does not interfere with the study flow) immediately after the selection.

-(4) Should I include the neutral expression in my study?
+4. Should I include the neutral expression in my study?

 No, not necessarily; it depends on your research aim.
 If you want to enable your respondents to report a neutral mood state, you should include it.
-Note that when you do so, it is important to use a graphical layout of the visuals that communicates that this is a neutral expression (e.g. if you use a circular lay-out, such as in Figure 3, you can place neutral in the middle).
+Note that when you do so, it is important to use a graphical layout of the visuals that communicates that this is a neutral expression (e.g. if you use a circular layout, such as in Figure 4, you can place neutral in the middle).
 The reason is that people tend to interpret feeling states in neutral faces, which was confirmed in our validation study.
 The misinterpretation can be avoided with a clear interface design.

-(5) Which of the three characters (female, male, or robot) should I use for my study?
+5. Which of the three characters (female, male, or robot) should I use for my study?

 The three characters are identical in terms of their expression, and we did not find a character-effect in our validation study.
 They can therefore be used interchangeably and data that is generated with different versions can be aggregated.
 We advise to select the character that you expect your respondent to be able to best relate to.
-The robot version was developed for studies with children, and to have an alternative available for studies that require a genderless character.

-(6) What is the protocol that I should use with participants to make sure they will report their mood and not their momentary emotions? (e.g. What question to ask?
+The robot version was developed for studies with children, and to have an alternative available for studies that require a gender-neutral character.
+6. What is the protocol that I should use with participants to make sure they will report their mood and not their momentary emotions? (e.g. What question to ask?
 How often to ask that question?
-When to ask the question?).
+When to ask the question?)